prasbhat/mvc-springboot-jsp/README.md

-# mvc-springboot-h2-jsp
+# mvc-springboot-jsp

-This project is an extension of **[microservice-springboot-h2](https://github.com/prasbhat/microservice-springboot-h2/blob/master/README.md)** project, where I have exposed the REST APIs from the Microservice, here I am developing a frontend using the JSP Framework in Spring Boot, for that REST API project.
+This project is an extension of **[microservice-springboot-h2](https://github.com/prasbhat/microservice-springboot-h2/blob/master/README.md)** project, where I have exposed the REST APIs from the Microservice, here I am developing a *User Interface (UI)* using the JSP Framework in Spring Boot, for that REST API project.

 ## Requirements